Car Accidents Caused by Cell Phone and Hand Held Device Use- Distracted Driving Lawyer

 A distracted driver is liable, or legally responsible, for your property damage and personal injuries, including any injuries to your passengers.
 The driver’s insurance policy will likely pay for all medical costs, property replacement, and other damages associated with your accident.

-You may also be eligible for punitive damages to account for loss of future wages, wrongful death, and other long-term consequences of your injuries.
+You may also be eligible for punitive damages to account for the loss of future wages, wrongful death, and other long-term consequences of your injuries.

 Talk to a Texas car accident attorney